Naphazoline/ zinc drops

 This may not be a complete list of all interactions that may occur.
 Ask your health care provider if naphazoline/zinc drops may interact with other medicines that you take.
 Check with your health care provider before you start, stop, or change the dose of any medicine.

 Use naphazoline/zinc drops as directed by your doctor.
 Check the label on the medicine for exact dosing instructions.

-- Naphazoline/zinc drops is for use in the eye only.
+- Naphazoline/zinc drops are for use in the eye only.
 Avoid contact with other mucous membranes.

 - To use naphazoline/zinc drops in the eye, first, wash your hands.
 Tilt your head back.
 Using your index finger, pull the lower eyelid away from the eye to form a pouch.
 Drop the medicine into the pouch and gently close your eyes.
 Immediately use your finger to apply pressure to the inside corner of the eye for 1 to 2 minutes.
 Do not blink.
 Remove excess medicine around your eye with a clean, dry tissue, being careful not to touch your eye.
 Wash your hands to remove any medicine that may be on them.